 Several key features of the initiative are designed to emphasize to applicants and peer reviewers that Transformative Research Award applications are very different from conventional, investigator-initiated research applications.
 The Transformative Research Award application focuses on the importance of the problem, the novelty of the hypothesis and/or the proposed methodology, and the magnitude of the potential impact rather than on preliminary data or experimental details.
 Reviewers will be instructed to emphasize the significance and innovation of the application in their evaluations.
 Applicants and reviewers should keep the goal of the Transformative Research Award initiative in mind throughout the process– to solicit and fund unusually innovative and potentially transformative research.

-Towards the objective of funding the best possible science, the Office of Strategic Coordination and the Center for Scientific Review are piloting an anonymized review process for all applications received for Transformative Research Award funding opportunity announcement RFA-RM-21-017.
+Towards the objective of funding the best possible science, the Office of Strategic Coordination and the Center for Scientific Review are piloting an anonymized review process for all applications received for Transformative Research Award funding opportunity announcements RFA-RM20-013 and RFA-RM-20-020.
 The identity of the investigators and institutions will be withheld until the last phase of the review.
 Instructions for anonymizing components of the application are given in the funding opportunity announcements and should be followed carefully.
-Applications that fail to comply with anonymity instructions will be administratively withdrawn.

 More questions?
 Contact us at Transformative_Awards@mail.nih.gov.